 Today marks the launch of Book Clubs (or literature circles) in Grade 5.
-Last week, we book-talked 4 different books to the students:
+We book-talked 4 different books:

 Number the Stars by Lois Lowry

 Holes by Louis Sachar